Eastern-Research-Group/cloudfoundry_audit_events/README.md

 ## Reason for its creation

 The Cloud Foundry instance we're using (cloud.gov) is only setup to retain [Cloud Foundry Audit Events](https://docs.cloudfoundry.org/running/managing-cf/audit-events.html) for 31 days.
 Based on this, we needed a way to make sure audit events were being exported and saved elsewhere before they expired.
-While our configuration of the GitHub Action is currently setup to run every 24 hours, other users can easily adjust it to suit your needs.
+While our configuration of the GitHub Action is currently setup to run every 24 hours, other users can easily adjust it to suit their needs.
 The script is smart enough to know when it last ran to make sure all events are captured and not duplicated.

 ## Initial goals